Food & Well Being

 Because we've experienced that when we eat refined, sugary, fatty and salty foods we get a hit of dopamine, the feel good brain chemical, it's natural when we feel anxious or low to think to turn to these foods for a lift.

 Unfortunately, this is a short term fix using low nutrient dense foods that create health conditions and excess weight.
 So, what's the real fix?
-Check it out in this week's video:
+Check it out in our short video:

 When we begin to see how we lose our sense of well being because one of our "rules", something we think we need in order to be okay, is broken, we can step back and see that the rule isn't a real need, but a preference.
 With that, we can relax and notice that our well being is still accessible within us.